 An online predator is an individual who uses the internet to target and exploit vulnerable individuals, particularly children and teenagers.
 These predators use various tactics such as grooming, manipulation, and deception to gain the trust of their victims and ultimately harm them.
 They may pose as someone else or create fake profiles to deceive their targets into sharing personal information or engaging in inappropriate behavior.

-One of the most significant signs that your child may be targeted by an online predator is unusual activity on their social media accounts.
-If you notice that your child’s social media accounts have unusual activity, such as new friends or followers, messages from unknown people, and posts or messages that seem out of character, your child may be being groomed by an online predator.
+One of the most significant signs of children being targeted by an online predator is unusual activity on their social media accounts.
+Suppose your child’s social media accounts have unusual activity, such as new friends or followers, messages from unknown people, and posts or messages that seem out of character.
+In that case, your child may be being groomed by an online predator.
 Online predators use social media to contact children, befriend them, and gain their trust.

 It is crucial to monitor your child’s social media activity and talk to them about the dangers of online predators.
 Teach them not to accept friend requests from strangers and to be cautious when sharing personal information online.
 Encourage them to talk to you if they ever feel uncomfortable with any online interactions.